elabftw/elabftw/GOVERNANCE.md

 - Moustapha Camara @MoustaphaCamara: Full-stack Developer
 - Elsa Touma @eltouma: Full-stack Developer

-## Decision making and accountability
+## Decision-making and accountability

 @NicolasCARPi acts as the project's benevolent dictator and has final authority over strategic and technical decisions.

 Where appropriate, issues, discussions, or polls are used to collect input from contributors and users.
-Decisions that result in software changes are documented through the associated issue, pull request, commit history, or release notes.
+Decisions that result in software changes must be documented in the associated issue or pull request, including the decision rationale and expected impact.
+Commit history and release notes may provide supplemental evidence, but do not replace this decision record.

 ## Controlled code change procedure